The Brigantine – Blood & Plunder Ship Overview

 The ship retains some of the same special rules but it exchanges the Hybrid Rig trait for the Square Sails.
 Hybrid Rig makes Tacking easy but the Square Sails on the Sloop of War does the opposite, forcing you to roll 2 dice on a Tack and take the worst result rather than the best.
 So it’s faster but not as good working against the wind or crossing the wind’s eye.

-The Sloop of War also gives you the option of paying 2 points for a Fighting Top on one of the two masts.
+The Sloop of War also gives you the option of paying 2 points for a Fighting Top on one of the two masts, increasing the ship’s total capacity from 58 to 62 models.

 Overall I really like the Sloop of War, mostly for the 5″ sail setting.
 But unfortunately is suffers from the “not a Light Frigate” syndrome.
 It’s 17 points for a Sloop of War or you can get a Merchant Frigate for the same cost with the same speed, turn values and Fortitude/Integrity but with more cannon ports, better rigging durability, larger decks, no Square Sail penalty and options for 2 Fighting Tops.
 So I guess the Sloop of War is good but only if you don’t have a Frigate model.